FRCB LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 05, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in First Republic Bank ("First Republic" or the "Company") (OTC Other: FRCB) of a class action securities lawsuit.
+NEW YORK, June 8, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in First Republic Bank ("First Republic" or the "Company") (OTC Other: FRCB) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of First Republic investors who were adversely affected by alleged securities fraud between January 14, 2021 and March 14, 2023.
 Follow the link below to get more information and be contacted by a member of our team: